jmlora/marvel-characters/README.md

+# marvel-characters

+Search any character of Marvel Universe using Marvel Developer API (https://developer.marvel.com/)

+Branch 'ft/react-query' uses React Query to manage API requests and pagination.

+Branch 'ft/redux-sagas' uses Redux and Sagas to manage state and API requests.

+TODO: Sagas tests are failing in call effect.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).